by Anna Hicks

 Shoot from Unconventional Angles

-Shooting from unconventional angles is another way to ensure your shots are unique and you are getting the historic site from every angle possible.
-For example, capture the building from the opposite side of where people are gathered, for a lonely, forlorn look, that often speaks to the history of a building.
+Shooting from unconventional angles is another way to ensure your shots are unique and to capture the historic site from every angle possible.
+For example, capture the building from the opposite side of where people are gathered for a lonely, forlorn look that often speaks to the building’s history.
 Don’t ignore the atypical shots and views, however, as they have their place in these photos as well.

 Put Your Focus on the Details

 As you have probably been told most of your life, the devil is in the details.
-Photography and taking photos of historic sites are no different.
+Photography of historic sites is no different.
 Close-ups of gravestones in the local historic cemetery, or the moss-laden tree at the historic haunted church you are visiting, can pack quite a punch after editing is done.
 If you arrange the photos into a photo series, you can really capture the building’s overall atmosphere and take people’s breath away with your work.

 Always, Always Take Your Time